Nano Banana (Gemini 2.5 Flash Image) vs Mistral Nemotron

 Is Nano Banana (Gemini 2.5 Flash Image) or Mistral Nemotron open source?

-Nano Banana (Gemini 2.5 Flash Image) is listed under Unknown.
-Mistral Nemotron is listed under 1.
+Nano Banana (Gemini 2.5 Flash Image) is listed under Proprietary.
+Mistral Nemotron is listed under Proprietary.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Where can I run Nano Banana (Gemini 2.5 Flash Image) and Mistral Nemotron?

-Nano Banana (Gemini 2.5 Flash Image) is available on Google AI Studio, GCP Vertex AI, and OpenRouter.
+Nano Banana (Gemini 2.5 Flash Image) is available on Google AI Studio, GCP Vertex AI, OpenRouter, and Vercel AI Gateway.
 Mistral Nemotron is available on NVIDIA NIM.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 When should I pick Nano Banana (Gemini 2.5 Flash Image) over Mistral Nemotron?